tangokarimoff/analytics-portfolio/supply-chain-analytics/readme.md

 ## 👋 About This Project

-This project represents a **real-world analytics implementation fragment** focused on spare parts localization and supply chain visibility.
+This project shows an end-to-end analytics pipeline for supply chain and spare parts localization.

-It demonstrates the full analytics lifecycle: from raw operational data (1C, Excel) → ETL processing → ClickHouse data mart → BI dashboards in Yandex DataLens.
+It covers the full workflow from operational data sources (1C, Excel) through ETL processing and ClickHouse modeling to BI dashboards in Yandex DataLens.

 ---

-# 🧑‍💻 My Role
+## 🧑‍💻 My Role

 I designed and implemented the analytical layer of the system, including:
 - data modeling (logical and physical schema)
 - SQL-based data mart development
-- ETL logic and orchestration for consolidating fragmented operational data (SQL + Apache Airflow)
+- ETL logic and orchestration using Apache Airflow
+- consolidation of fragmented operational data sources
 - BI dashboard delivery in Yandex DataLens

 ---